 The well-established food-grade material HDPE circular economy stream, which is well accepted in the United Kingdom, offered ALPLA a unique opportunity: following a decade of development and implementation efforts, the team in the United Kingdom was finally able to introduce a minimum quota of recycled material for a certain product type.

-To cite Malcom Finch, the Regional Business Manager & Company Director of ALPLA UK: ‘With a minimum of 30 per cent rHDPE in our milk and juice bottles, we are definitely the front runner – not only within the bottle producers in the United Kingdom, but also within the global ALPLA network.
+To cite Tasos Pourloukakis, UK Country Managing Director at ALPLA Group: ‘With a minimum of 30 per cent rHDPE in our milk and juice bottles, we are definitely the front runner – not only within the bottle producers in the United Kingdom, but also within the global ALPLA network.
 My team and I worked hard to achieve this, and we are now of course very proud.’
 Thanks to the constant investments in food-grade rHDPE recycling, chances are high that the minimum percentage of recycled material in ALPLA bottles can be raised even more in the near future.

 But there is more to tell about ALPLA’s achievements in the British HDPE bottle segment.
 The fact that these bottles are made of a minimum of 30 per cent and up to 40 per cent rHDPE is already something to be very proud of.
 Many of them are produced in-house, right at the customer’s plant.
 This lowers environmental impacts significantly – no secondary packaging, no transportation and thus lower CO2 emissions.